boost-ext/di/doc/user_guide.md

 ***Description***

-BOOST_DI_INJECT is a macro definition used to explicitly say Boost.DI which constructor should be used as well as to annotate types - see [annotations] for further reding.
+BOOST_DI_INJECT is a macro definition used to explicitly say [Boost].DI which constructor should be used as well as to annotate types - see [annotations] for further reding.
-When class has more than one constructor Boost.DI will by default choose the one with the longest parameter list.
+When class has more than one constructor [Boost].DI will by default choose the one with the longest parameter list.
-In case of constructors ambiguity, Boost.DI is not able to choose the best one.
+In case of constructors ambiguity, [Boost].DI is not able to choose the best one.
 Then BOOST_DI_INJECT becomes handy to point which constructor should be used.

 ***Semantics***